 - TurboTax’s superior guide: TurboTax is known as one of the most user-friendly options on the market, as it will guide you through every step of the process so you don’t miss anything.
 It also bookmarks where you leave off if you file your taxes in several sessions, so again, you don’t miss any major pieces.

-- H&R Block’s refund bonus: If you’re already a big-time consumer at the retailer partners from H&R Block, you could get some serious extra cash from your return by using this software to file.
+- H&R Block’s Amazon refund bonus: If you’re already a big-time Amazon consumer, you could get some serious extra cash from your return by using this software to file.

 - TaxAct and eSmart’s balance of pricing and guidance: TaxAct seems to offer more guidance than the other cheaper options on the market, so if you’re willing to pay slightly more for this extra guidance, it’s a great option. eSmart also provides loads of resources, a free chat function, and you can get help at a Liberty Tax branch office.